LearnWithLlew/TestingLegacyCodeCourse.cpp/Resources/course2.md

 * [ ] Explanations and Retrospective

 ### Extra Credit:

+**Scenario:** In this scenario, we are going to look at a way in C++ to add the methods being tested as one of the parameters.

 * [ ] Test Sin() using a method pointer and standard Catch2 `REQUIRE`
     * Hints: